natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 35%
    :align: right

-5. :blue:`Now move the mouse towards the switch and click on the switch.
+:blue:`5.
+Now move the mouse towards the switch and click on the switch.
 You will now see a lot more options to pick from.
 Options would include` :red:`FastEthernet0/1` :blue:`all the way through` :red:`FastEthernet0/24` :blue:`.
 There are also options to connect to` :red:`GigabitEthernet` :blue:`ports.
 In this demonstration we will be connecting the end of the cable into port` :red:`FastEthernet0/1`.

 |
 |